papr8ka/-lwjgl-basics-wiki/Java-NIO-Buffers.md

 }
 ```

-To understand what's happening, comparing it to a Java array:
+To understand what's happening, let's compare it to a Java array:
 ```java
 //creating the fixed-size array.. byte[] array = new byte[4];